About the Online Computer Science Degree

 The Master of Science Computer Science is ideal for students interested in building on their programming abilities to develop more of a theoretical understanding of programming languages.
-Our online master’s degree computer science prepares students to apply technology to real-world systems and problems.
+Our computer science degree (online) prepares students to apply technology to real-world systems and problems.

 Students gain knowledge in areas including algorithms, machine architecture, complex programming and software design.